DracAhmed/DracAhmed/README.md

 vowel_gh:
 It is mainly a vowel counter.
 The program counts the total number of vowel in a file.
 The file is also used along side vowel_gh.exe on the command line of the console window.
 Also it prints out an error message if the file is missing.
-At the same time, I have added three more letters: B,C, and D. I as a result, I can know their number too.
+At the same time, I have added three more letters: B,C, and D. As a result, I can know those numbers too.